SongGithub/Coding_Exercise/README.md

 Expected Results
 ------------
 - Output csv file with time stamp can be found in programs 'result' folder.
-- Recently generated tax rate JSON file can be found in Config/tax_rate_backup folder.

 Test Mannually
 =====
-- Simply run `nosetests` while in the root folder
+- Simply run `nosetests` while in the root directory

 TO-DO
 ------------